Best Super Automatic Espresso Machines of 2022

 Check to see if there is a refurbished model available.
 You might be able to save about $500.

-You can put any kind of coffee (that you like) in an espresso maker.
+You can put any kind of coffee in espresso machine.
 But make sure to use a medium or dark roasted bean if you want your espresso to taste better.
 In terms of taste and strength, using an Italian or Espresso roast is considered best.
 Do NOT put oily beans in an automatic machine; it will cause clogs and problems.

-Typically 9 BARs (equal to 9 times the amount of natural pressure at sea level) is a good amount of pressure for espresso (3).
-But, some espresso machines today have built-in pressure pumps operating at levels as high as 15 or 17 BARs.
+9 BARs of pressure is a good amount of pressure for espresso (3).
+This is equal to 9 times the amount of natural pressure at sea level.
+But, today, some espresso machines have built-in pressure pumps operating at levels as high as 15 or 17 BARs.

 You maintain an espresso machine with regular cleaning and descaling.
 If you’re using your machine on a daily basis, you should aim to clean it once a week.
 The weekly clean doesn’t need to be a high maintenance regime, a simple backflush with water will do the job.
 But, every 200 shots or so a more thorough backflush is necessary to keep your machine running smooth.
 That’s the time you should use the proper cleaning tablets or powder.